Bird hunting is at the forefront of hunter recruitment in the United States.

 What can we all do to help?

-Many have said it before: if we all took it upon ourselves to mentor just one new hunter from start to finish, we could solve this issue inside this decade.
-We ask our community to continue putting the future of hunting as a top priority to make sure that we in fact save the pursuit we all love so much.
+Many have said it before: if we all took it upon ourselves to mentor just one new hunter from start to finish, we could solve this issue inside of this decade.
+We ask our community to continue putting the future of hunting as a top priority to make sure that we do in fact save the pursuit we all love so much.

-It is important to know that that as we grow our numbers, we will grow our voice and more importantly, our acceptance.
+It is important to know that as we grow our numbers, we will grow our voice and more importantly, our acceptance.
 That acceptance will lead to more awareness, more habitat, more access, more hunters and ultimately, the continuation of the North American Model of Wildlife Conservation.

 We as a community have made the commitment to inspire as many new hunters as we can, and it’s working.
 We will continue to provide anyone with interest as many tools as we are able to help advance their abilities to stay with hunting.
 We will continue to point them in the direction of state agencies and non-profits.
 As a community, we will continue to make upland hunting a model example of hunter recruitment in the 21st century.